Skip to content

 • data_freshness — when this data was last fetched from the upstream registry (ISO 8601 UTC).

-• last_verified — the most recent manual verification timestamp.
-Framed per CLAUDE.md Rule 8 as "Verified against [source] version [X] as of [date]."
+• last_verified — the most recent manual verification timestamp, expressed as: "Verified against [source] version [X] as of [date]."

 • data_source — authoritative origin, e.g. Brønnøysund Enhetsregisteret.
 Distinct from source (the response origin: apier.no).